shawnsmith/ostrich/core/docs/service-consumer-quick-start.md

 #### 3. Use the `ServicePool` instance

 Using the service is easy.
-You invoke the execut method on it providing two pieces of information.
+You invoke the execute method on it providing two pieces of information.
 First a retry strategy.
 This tells the service pool what to do if the operation fails in a retryable way.
 For as long as the retry strategy permits it and there are service instances available, upon failure the operation will be retried with a different service instance.
 Secondly, a callback is provided that receives a handle to the service instance for you to